mlammens/FRAL-herbarium/manuscript/Aiello-Lammens-Reconstructing-F-alnus-spread.md

 Assuming areal growth is a random diffusion process, this relationship should be linear [@Crooks1999].
 A deviation from linearity that is concave up indicates a period of time when spatial spread is slower than random diffusion.
 Alternatively, a concave down curve indicates a period when spatial spread is more rapid than random diffusion.
+**These last two statements aren’t necessarily right – concave up should imply slower growth early, followed by acceleration, and vice-versa for concave down.**

 ## Occupied counties through time